customerio/fairway/README.markdown

-# Fairway - a fair way to queue messages in multi-user systems.
+# Fairway - a fair way to queue messages in multi-user systems

 ## Installation